Adit-Jindal/Language-design-in-OCaml-/README.md

 - a*b - Multiplication
 - a/b - Division
 - a==b - Equality comparator
+- a^b - exponent (a raised to the bth power) - b should be integral
 - a&lt;b - Checks if a is less than b
 - a&gt;b - Checks if a is greater than b
 ### Vectors: